-From week 4 onwards your knee should be moving more freely and feel less stiff but pain is likely to persist along the joint line.
+From week 4 onwards, the knee will begin to move more freely and feel less stiff and more 'normal', although pain is likely to persist along the joint line.

-You may have stopped using crutches or sticks around the house, but will probably may still need crutches or sticks for longer distances outside.
+You may have stopped using crutches or sticks around the house, but may be still using walking aids outside.

-You can now use a static bicycle if you have one.
+You can now use a static (exercise) bicycle if you have one.
 Make sure that the seat is low enough that you can mount comfortably and high enough that you stand the best chance of managing to pedal.